 Turnips get a bad rap sometimes.
 I know I grew up thinking they looked disgusting (while I saw and happily ate my mashed potatoes).
 Turns out, not only are they not disgusting, they are actually quite delicious!
-So much so that we, in typical fashion, planted waaaaayy more in our garden than we really should have.
+So much so that we, in typical fashion, planted waaaaayy more in our square foot garden than we really should have.
 And that of course leads us to the question, can you freeze turnips and use them later?

 So, can you freeze turnips?
 The answer is a resounding yes!
 In fact, you can freeze turnips in several different ways; blanched, unbalanced, raw, cooked, roasted, mashed, or sliced.
 Freezing them will more than double their life from 2 to 3 weeks in the fridge (and less at room temp) to 6 months or more in the freezer.